walmartlabs/concord/docs/processes.md

 - `_main.json` - request data in JSON format (see below);
 - `processes` - directory containing `.yml` process definitions.

 Anything else will be unpacked as is and will be available for running processes.
+The plugins may require other files to be present in a payload.

 The request's JSON format:
 ```json